LiShuMing/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: The number of recent successful Compaction task records to keep in the memory of the Leader FE node in a shared-data cluster.
 You can view recent successful Compaction task records using the `SHOW PROC '/compactions'` command.
 Note that the Compaction history is stored in the FE process memory, and it will be lost if the FE process is restarted.
 - Introduced in: v3.1.0

+##### lake_compaction_interval_ms_on_success

+- Default: 10000
+- Type: Long
+- Unit: Milliseconds
+- Is mutable: Yes
+- Description: The minimum compaction interval when the previous compaction succeeded.
+- Introduced in: -

+##### lake_compaction_interval_ms_on_failure

+- Default: 60000
+- Type: Long
+- Unit: Milliseconds
+- Is mutable: Yes
+- Description: The minimum compaction interval when the previous compaction failed.
+- Introduced in: -

+##### lake_compaction_warehouse

+- Default: default_warehouse
+- Type: String
+- Unit: -
+- Is mutable: Yes
+- Description: The warehouse used for compaction operations in shared-data mode.
+- Introduced in: -

+##### lake_background_warehouse

+- Default: default_warehouse
+- Type: String
+- Unit: -
+- Is mutable: Yes
+- Description: The warehouse used for background operations in shared-data mode.
+- Introduced in: -

+##### lake_warehouse_max_compute_replica

+- Default: 3
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: The maximum number of compute replicas per warehouse in shared-data mode.
+- Introduced in: -

+##### warehouse_idle_check_interval_seconds

+- Default: 60
+- Type: Long
+- Unit: Seconds
+- Is mutable: Yes
+- Description: Time interval to check whether warehouse is idle.
+- Introduced in: -

+##### warehouse_idle_check_enable

+- Default: false
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to start warehouse idle checker.
+- Introduced in: -

 ##### lake_publish_version_max_threads

 - Default: 512